Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters and schema coverage is 100%.
-The description adds no parameter-specific information as none are needed.
-Baseline 4 is appropriate.
+The tool has zero parameters and the schema coverage is 100% (no properties).
+The description explicitly states 'Takes no input,' which aligns with the schema.
+As no parameter explanation is needed, baseline 4 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.